 Generally known as Vandy, it is a private research university which was established 146 years ago.
 Like Northwestern University, it also receives a considerable amount of endowment.
 In 2019 edition of Best Colleges in National Universities, it was ranked at the 14th position.
 The university provides financial aid to deserving students.
 In addition to this, Vandy has classrooms with a small batch size that will enable you to communicate with the professors conveniently.
 As the University of Rochester and Northwestern University, Vanderbilt University too offers courses in Political Science at both undergraduate and graduate level.

 Making a career in Political Science is a challenge, we agree.
-But being responsible for the welfare of people requires someone with vigor and courage.
+But being responsible for the welfare of people requires someone with vigour and courage.
 We know you have it in you and we are here for you to hone out the best possible leader that you can be.

 Contact Leverage Edu now at +91-8826200293.